NCAR/rda-prepbufr-decode/README.md

 -There may be several steps of QC, and several corresponding values.

--A quality marker(qm) value > 3 indicates that the observation has been rejected for use in reanalysis processing.
+-A quality marker(qm) value > 3 indicates that the observation has been rejected for use in data assimilation processing.

 A note regarding virtual temperature processing:
 ================================================================================